 - We only accept payment for sexual abuse claim representation if we succeed.

 Sexual abuse cases often involve institutions covering up or facilitating abuse.
 A church, for example, may conceal complaints about inappropriate behaviors from a priest.
 This could make the institution liable for the survivors’ damages.
 At Rose, Klein & Marias LLP, we have experience going up against powerful institutions in the name of justice.
 We could help you strengthen your case against an individual and/or corporation during the pursuit of damages.
-Our attorneys can handle your case and protect your identity – all while you focus on healing.
+Our Los Angeles injury attorneys can handle your case and protect your identity – all while you focus on healing.

 What Is Sexual Abuse?